OfficeDev/office-js-docs-pr/docs/outlook/web-services.md

 When you use the `makeEwsRequestAsync` method, the request is authenticated by using the email account credentials of the current user.
 The `makeEwsRequestAsync` method manages the credentials for you so that you do not have to provide authentication credentials with your request.

 > [!NOTE]
-> The server administrator must use the [New-WebServicesVirtualDirectory](/powershell/module/exchange/client-access-servers/New-WebServicesVirtualDirectory?view=exchange-ps) or the [Set-WebServicesVirtualDirectory](/powershell/module/exchange/client-access-servers/Set-WebServicesVirtualDirectory?view=exchange-ps) cmldet to set the _OAuthAuthentication_ parameter to **true** on the Client Access server EWS directory in order to enable the `makeEwsRequestAsync` method to make EWS requests.
+> The server administrator must use the [New-WebServicesVirtualDirectory](/powershell/module/exchange/client-access-servers/New-WebServicesVirtualDirectory?view=exchange-ps) or the [Set-WebServicesVirtualDirectory](/powershell/module/exchange/client-access-servers/Set-WebServicesVirtualDirectory?view=exchange-ps) cmdlet to set the _OAuthAuthentication_ parameter to **true** on the Client Access server EWS directory in order to enable the `makeEwsRequestAsync` method to make EWS requests.

 Your add-in must specify the `ReadWriteMailbox` permission in its add-in manifest to use the `makeEwsRequestAsync` method.
 For information about using the `ReadWriteMailbox` permission, see the section [ReadWriteMailbox permission](understanding-outlook-add-in-permissions.md#readwritemailbox-permission) in [Understanding Outlook add-in permissions](understanding-outlook-add-in-permissions.md).

 > [!NOTE]
-> The server administrator must use the [New-WebServicesVirtualDirectory](/powershell/module/exchange/client-access-servers/New-WebServicesVirtualDirectory?view=exchange-ps) or the [Set-WebServicesVirtualDirectory](/powershell/module/exchange/client-access-servers/Set-WebServicesVirtualDirectory?view=exchange-ps) cmldet to set the _OAuthAuthentication_ parameter to **true** on the Client Access server EWS directory in order to enable the `makeEwsRequestAsync` method to make EWS requests.
+> The server administrator must use the [New-WebServicesVirtualDirectory](/powershell/module/exchange/client-access-servers/New-WebServicesVirtualDirectory?view=exchange-ps) or the [Set-WebServicesVirtualDirectory](/powershell/module/exchange/client-access-servers/Set-WebServicesVirtualDirectory?view=exchange-ps) cmdlet to set the _OAuthAuthentication_ parameter to **true** on the Client Access server EWS directory in order to enable the `makeEwsRequestAsync` method to make EWS requests.